 Every payday when you get your paycheck, taxes are taken out.
 Your employer uses information you provide to figure your payroll taxes according to Internal Revenue Service rules and sends the money directly to the IRS.
 The idea is to spread tax payments out over the entire year so that you don’t end up owing a lot of money when it comes time to file your tax return.

 Federal income tax is a progressive tax.
 This means that, as your earnings go up, you pay a higher percentage of tax on each added dollar.
 The rates are divided into tax brackets.
 For example, suppose your wages are $650 for a week and you are single and claim two withholding allowances.
-Take off $142.30 for the allowances, leaving $507.70.
-There’s no tax on the first $40 (using 2011 tax rates).
-You pay 10 percent of the amount from $40 to $204, which works out to $16.40, and 15 percent of the amount over $204 (another $45.56) for a total of $61.96.
-If you make more money, the percentage gradually increases until it reaches a maximum of 35 percent.
+Take off $159.60 for the allowances, leaving $490.40.
+You'll pay $18.30 plus 12 percent on that amount, which works out to $77.50.
+If you make more money, the dollar amount and percentage gradually increases until it reaches a maximum of $2,898.10 plus 37 percent.
 Note that your withholding allowances lower the amount that would have been taxed at the highest rate for your income level.

 Federal income tax isn’t the only tax taken out of your pay.
 You also pay Medicare tax and Social Security tax.
 Both taxes are applied to your gross income before taking off withholding allowances.
 The rate for Medicare is 1.45 percent.
-For Social Security it is usually 6.2 percent but was lowered to 4.2 percent in 2011 to help stimulate the economy.
+For Social Security, it is 6.2 percent.
 Because these taxes are levied on your gross income, the number of withholding allowances doesn’t change the amount you pay.